 Pavillion is a tiny town located in the state of Wyoming.
 With a population of 226 people and just one neighborhood, Pavillion is the 65th largest community in Wyoming.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pavillion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Pavillion isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pavillion are a mix of both white- and blue-collar jobs.
 Overall, Pavillion is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Pavillion who work in teaching (20.00%), sales jobs (16.00%), and office and administrative support (13.00%).

-Pavillion’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Pavillion’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 In terms of college education, the citizens of Pavillion rank slightly lower than the national average.
 16.75% of adults 25 and older in Pavillion have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.